Red Rocket (film): Creative influences

 Baker has "devoted [his] career to tell stories that remove stigma and normalize lifestyles" of sex workers through his films.
 Baker stated that in Red Rocket he wanted to pay homage to "Italian eroticism" and sexploitation films by directors from the 1970s like Fernando Di Leo and Umberto Lenzi.
 He was also inspired by Steven Spielberg's The Sugarland Express for the outdoor scenes.

 Release

 A24 acquired distribution rights to the film in the United States and Canada in February 2021.
-FilmNation Entertainment later sold international distribution rights to Le Pacte for France, Roadshow Entertainment for Australia and New Zealand, Lev Cinemas for Israel and Focus Features elsewhere excluding the U.S. and Canada.
+FilmNation Entertainment later sold international distribution rights to Le Pacte for France, Roadshow Entertainment for Australia and New Zealand, Lev Cinemas for Israel and Focus Features and Universal Pictures International elsewhere excluding the U.S. and Canada.